soniYashvardhan/Urban-Growth-Modelling/README.md

 To view the different maps predicted by various models:
-1. Clone the repositoryin youe local.
+1. Clone the repository in your local.
 2. cd into `Code/UI streamlit/`.
 3. run `python ui.py` on the terminal.